SamRichardsonDEV/Real-Time-Tweet-Classification/README.md

 <p align="center">Apache Spark + SparkML</p>

 Our consumer is that of Apache Spark utilising Structured Spark Streaming.
 Spark is an analytics engine for large-scale data processing and provides implicit parallelism and fault tolerance.
-We utilise PySpark and Structured Spark Streaming to perform ML transformations on our streaming data based on a pre-set model created in SparkML, as we can save this model and then pass the data through the same transformations to perform ETL in real-time.
+We utilise PySpark and Structured Spark Streaming to perform ML transformations on our streaming data based on a pre-set model created in SparkML, as we can save this model and then pass the data through the same transformations in real-time.
+A consideration other engineers may want to consider is whether the throughput of their streaming application is large enough to justify using SCALA over PySpark, as SCALA will offer performance benefits over PySpark especially in streaming scenarios.
+If I were to redo this project this would be a change I would consider.

 <p align="center">Datastax Cassandra</p>

 Datastax Cassandra is the choice for storage, where microbatches of streaming data will be output to in near real-time.
+The output of which can be seen below.